-The MSc internship at the Cultural Geography Group, Wageningen University (WU) needs to be an internship at academic level.
+The MSc internship at the Wageningen University (WU) needs to be an internship at academic level.
 This means that an internship should have certain characteristics that fit a career path at academic level.
 The internship therefore needs to meet the following requirements:

-- Your work at the host organization should have relevance for the domain of tourism/leisure studies and/or cultural geography - The internship includes a content-driven assignment, such as working on a research project, a policy document, a communication plan, an evaluation report, a design, education materials, etc. - Your internship reflects the desired level of a WU MSc graduate (i.e. it requires and allows an academic level of thinking).
-This means that the internship provides the freedom to explore the context, weigh alternative approaches, reflect critically on choices, etc. - Your supervisor at the host organisation works at an academic level.
+- The internship includes a content-driven assignment, such as working on a research project, a policy document, a communication plan, an evaluation report, a design, or education materials, etc. - Your internship reflects the desired level of a WU MSc graduate (i.e. it requires and allows an academic level of thinking).
+This means that the internship provides the freedom to explore the context, weigh alternative approaches, reflect critically on choices etc. - Your supervisor at the host organisation works at an academic level.
 To ensure adequate supervision at content level, your host supervisor preferably has an MSc degree and works in the domain of your MSc programme.
 If this is not the case, someone else in the host organisation should be able to provide this supervision.